hally166/PPMSBatchScripts/README.md

-# PPMSBatchBooking
+You will also need to install the [requests](http://docs.python-requests.org/en/master/) package into python.  use `pip install 'requests'`

+## Batch Booking

-This is a very simple script.
-It takes the bookings as inputted into the csv file and books them in PPMS.
-All you need to change is the API key and coreID.
+It takes the bookings as inputted into the .csv file and books them in PPMS.
+An example .csv is included.

-You will also need to install the requests package into python.  use `pip install 'requests'`
+## Batch Delete

+The oposite of the booking script.
+This one uses session IDs as inputtted via the .txt file.

+## User Permissions

+This will add or change user permissions _en masse_.
+It requires a list of user logins as a .txt file.